richardolsen/super-reads/README.md

 system in order to have more control over the codebase and to limit the amount delegated to third parties.
 The system as it stands only has a single role, that of the current user, who is authorized to do any _creation_ of elements.
-Other users can read the data of all elements. .
+Other users can read the data of all elements.

+Users are identified by _two_ unique attributes, `username` and `email`.
+They can use either to login.
+Internally `username` is given precedence.

 ### Database model